JubilantMotorcycle/JubilantMotorcycle/FEATURES.md

 ## PAGES ##
 - Signup
 - Login
+- Nav bar
+  - Discover
+  - Search (XC)
+    - Leads to a 9*9 scrolldown or probably a carousel
+  - My Account
+  - Logout
 - Homepage/ Discovery: Search meals near you (carousel)
   - Optional: choose a category
   - View one meal square pic at a time